Student Seed Innovation Grants

 Student Seed Innovation Grants (SSIG) are donor funded grants of $3,000.00 - $8,000.00 that empower students to investigate burning questions and solve real world problems.
 Any student at Colorado College may apply to receive an SSIG.

 By providing a resource for student exploration and creative inquiry, SSIG help fulfill Creativity & Innovation at CC’s mission to “empower students with the tools and creative confidence to be changemakers.”
 The use of the word changemaker intentionally strays from “entrepreneur” to recognize that innovation happens not only in the business and tech worlds, but culturally, socially, and personally as well.

 When selecting SSIG recipients, the most important element that the committee will be looking for is a burning curiosity/desire/passion a student has for exploring a question, seeking a solution, and/or solving a problem.
 Applicants do not need to know exactly how a solution will unfold when submitting an application, but they will need to demonstrate an authentic desire and drive to have a positive impact in solving a problem and a willingness to explore a question through various stages of development and execution.

 Through this program, Creativity & Innovation seeks to be an idea accelerator by providing resources for students to be creative problem-solvers, to embrace ambiguity, and to iterate their way forward.

-SSIG grant projects must be designed to initiate and complete within 12-months.
+SSIG grant projects must be designed to complete within 12-months.